Policy Priorities for Reliable, Affordable Energy in Texas

 Reliable, affordable energy drives the growth of Texas businesses.
 Texas transmission, distribution, and energy storage policies should leverage the full spectrum of competitive and cost-effective advanced energy technologies.
 We need to ensure that Texas makes smart investments to optimize the existing power grid for electricity consumers, while ensuring adequate new transmission infrastructure is developed to meet our future energy needs.

 Texas has always made significant investments in its transmission grid to ensure that Texans and Texas businesses have power when and where they need it, to allow our modern economy to continue its breakneck growth.
 In recent years with Competitive Renewable Energy Zones (CREZ), Texas quickly built out transmission infrastructure to take advantage of low cost renewable energy in the western part of the state.
-Investments in transmission infrastructure will continue to be needed to meet growing demand, and cost-effective and capable advanced energy technologies should also be leveraged to improve system operations and reliability, enhancing our existing investments in the power grid.
+Investments in transmission infrastructure will continue to be needed to meet growing demand.

 Pro-business tax policies have helped to keep Texas competitive with other states by driving investment from advanced energy companies in the State of Texas, and our state economy benefits from maintaining consistent tax policies over time to provide business certainty.